andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     }
     ```

 1. Add the following method to the `teamsApp1TabTab` class.
-This method uses XMLHTTP to make a call to the Microsoft Graph and displays the result.
+This method uses XMLHTTP to make a call to the Microsoft Graph API and displays the result.

     ```typescript
     public getData(token: string) {